 It all begins with Pepsi in the early 1980s.
 The marketing campaign, the Pepsi Challenge, set up a blind taste test between participants to determine if Pepsi was actually better than "the leading cola," which we all know to be Coke.

 So in 1983, when Pepsi-Cola really started outselling Coca-Cola in the cola market, Coke decided to revamp its formula and created New Coke, which was a sweeter taste designed to mimic Pepsi's success at those blind taste tests.
-Over 40,000 letters of complaint filtered into the Coca-Cola offices where execs were forced to reevaluate their decision.
+Over 40,000 letters of complaint filtered into the Coca-Cola headquarters in Atlanta where execs were forced to reevaluate their decision.

 Soon New Coke was phased out, and marketed with a twist that brought the old America history back to Coke by calling it Coca-Cola Classic.
-It again became so prevalent in the Midwest and the South that when people asked for a Coke, you had to check if they really wanted a soda or a Coca-Cola, and you still do.
-As for the Coke vs Pepsi rivalry, the rest is history.
+It again became so prevalent in the Midwest and the South that when Americans asked for a Coke, you had to check if they really wanted a soda or a Coca-Cola, and you still do.
+As for the beverage company rivalry, the rest is history.